With lights back on, Times Square hopes to regain its luster - NewsBreak

 With lights back on, Times Square hopes to regain its luster

-NEW YORK — (AP) — David Cohen has been yearning for a return to the days when business boomed at his family's souvenir shop in Times Square.
+David Cohen has been yearning for a return to the days when business boomed at his family's souvenir shop in Times Square

 While tourists have begun returning, foot traffic into Grand Slam souvenirs is still not what it was before the coronavirus pandemic, when hordes of global visitors crowded under the canopy of electric billboards just outside his door.